What was the Spanish Reconquista?

 The advance of the Christian kingdoms gradually weakened the Almoravids and, in 1147, the Almoravid's capital city in north Africa, Marrakesh, was captured by another group of Muslim Berbers, called the Almohads.

-The Almohad dynasty
+The rise of the Almohad dynasty

 With the fall of the Almoravids, the Almohad dynasty took over control of the Muslim parts of Spain.